 Coast Guard Issues Updated Navigation Guidelines

-Navigation regulations have gotten complicated with all the updates and regional variations flying around.
-As someone who stays current on these changes and has learned some lessons the hard way, I learned everything there is to know about keeping up with Coast Guard requirements.
+Navigation regulations have gotten less clear-cut with all the updates and regional variations flying around.
+As someone who stays current on these changes and has learned some lessons the hard way, I worked through the fundamentals of keeping up with Coast Guard requirements.
 Today, I will share it all with you.

 What’s New

-Probably should have led with this section, honestly.
+Probably should have led with this issue, to be candid.
 Updated buoy colors in several regions now match international standards.
 Red markers should now be kept on your starboard side when returning from sea.
 Memorize the phrase “red right returning” to stay safe—it’s the most important rule you’ll ever learn.

 Speed Limit Changes